 This article provides information on the most highly demanding courses in Kenya.
-If you are about to join University study in Kenya, then you will find this article useful.
+If you are about to join University study in Kenya, you will find this helpful article.

 I have listed some of the courses that are considered highly demanding in Kenya.

 There is controversy surrounding the most demanding courses since it depends on personal preference and opinion.

 The following list was created after extensive research and talking to graduates from each field of education.
 Rankings do not signify importance; they are listed in their popularity among graduates.

 Here is a list of some of the highly demanding courses in Kenya.
 See below for more information on each course.

 Please note that all University courses are very competitive; if you wish to study these courses, you should start preparing early for your entrance exams, do plenty of research and be passionate about your subject.

 Computer science is the study of computers which have become an integral part of our lives.
 To understand this advanced course, you’ll need to be at home with programming languages, databases, and networks.

 This course requires dedication and hard work from the students who will be needed to solve problems, conduct research and produce reports.

 If you don’t have a scientific mind, this course might not be for you.
 You will need to put in long hours of studying too as computer science graduates are sought after worldwide.